-See section Eni's commitment to respect for human rights
+See section Eni's commitment to respect for Human Rights

 Eni's Statement on Respect for Human Rights expresses the company's commitment to respect for human rights in line with the UN Guiding Principles on Business and Human Rights.
 Human rights are also embedded in Eni's policies and governance processes.
-Furthermore, Eni values continuous engagement and training on human rights for its people and its business partners, starting from communication initiatives from the highest level; and works with other organizations to improve its performance and promote the implementation of the business and human rights agenda.
+Furthermore, Eni values continuous engagement and training on human rights for its people and its business partners, starting from communication initiatives from the highest level; and worke with other erganizations and works with other organizations to improve its performance and promote the implementation of the Business and Human Rights agenda.